Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 I was born and raised in Istanbul, so I can share insider knowledge about the city’s top neighborhoods and the best things to do in each.

-Read this post to find my hand-picked recommendations for hotels in apartments in Istanbul for 7 most tourist-friendly areas to stay in the city.
-I have also made sure to include ALL price ranges to make sure everyone can find their ideal place (and fast!).
+Read this post to find my hand-picked recommendations for hotels in apartments in Istanbul for the 7 most tourist-friendly areas to stay in the city.
+I have also made sure to include ALL price ranges so everyone can find their ideal place (and fast!).

-Istanbul is huuuuge, but don’t worry, all the areas I recommend are actually located pretty compact to each other and around most popular tourist attractions too.
+Istanbul is huuuuge, but don’t worry, all the areas I recommend are actually located pretty compactly to each other and around the most popular tourist attractions too.

 Istanbul is extremely popular – teeming with tourists at any time of year – so you’ll have to make hotel reservations as soon as possible to secure your stay.